shubham14p3/react-docker-g23ai2028/README.md

 $ npm i
 ```

 # Step 2: Build the Docker Image

 ```
 $ docker build -t react-docker-g23ai2028 .

 ```
+- Note: The above command run only when the Docker App / or the Repo is Connected to Docker Software

 # Step 3: Check Docker images

 ```
 $ docker images
 ```
+- Note: Refer Above images

 # Step 4: Run the Docker Container

 ```